Our overarching aim is to challenge established ideas and to investigate interventions that may lead to:

 • greater staff satisfaction

 Our key is to search for the most appropriate care.
 We research acute clinical conditions in the Emergency Department, where doing less may be better.
 The overarching theme aligns with the ‘Deliberate Clinical Inertia’ concept.

-• treating intoxicated patients with observation alone, rather than intravenous fluids.
+• treating intoxicated patients with observation alone, rather than intravenous

-In 2018, our pillar had various successes.
-Specifically, we became involved in 15 active projects, with our grants totalling over A$400,000.
-We also published 20 papers, and we supported a research registrar and 10 medical students to become involved in projects.
+In the last 12 months until early 2020, our pillar had various successes.
+Specifically, we became involved in >15 active projects, with our grants totalling approximately AUD $4 Million AUD.
+The group was involved with > 20 peer reviewed papers, and we supported a research registrar, several junior medical staff and over 10 medical students to become involved in projects.

 We encourage staff and students to challenge current practice and seek improvement areas, avoiding unnecessary treatments that are without evidence or may even cause harm.